Coneja-Chibi/The-HawThorne-Directives/readme.md

 ### 🔬 Quality Control

 45 individually toggleable quality standards.
-Organized into divisions:
+Organized into divisions.
+Each quality metric has a 1-2 sentence 'Shiv' that always fires.
+Each QC also has a 'Spotlight' that is rolled randomly per turn (Up to a cap of 3) that gives the model more in depth detail about how to or not to do this thing; and told to go out of its way this turn to avoid it.

 **🪓 Kill All Your Darlings** — Overwriting pathologies
 Purple Prose · Adjective Chains · Metaphor Density · Body Language Novels · Emotional Echo · Said Is Fine · Weighted Everything · Pathetic Fallacy · Sensory Carpet Bombing · Philosophical Tangents · Echo Reading · Mirror Descriptions